Steps to Apply for Financial Aid

 Amridge University does not endorse or support any of the websites listed.
 Links may change without notice.

-Amridge University is committed to helping you achieve your educational goals.
+Financial Literacy is vital for all students, and Amridge University is committed to helping you understand the financial decisions you must make to achieve your educational goals.
 We’ll work with you to help you understand your educational costs and create a plan to pay for them.

-We’ve partnered with TFC Tuition Financing to offer affordable, monthly payment plans that allow you to spread out the cost of your education over several months.
-A separate installment payment agreement will be required for students who prefer to take advantage of the monthly payment plan.
+We’ve partnered with TFC Tuition Financing to offer affordable monthly payment plans that allow you to spread out the cost of your education over several months.
+A separate installment payment agreement will be required for students who prefer to use the monthly payment plan.

-Students will be subject to the provisions of the agreement with TFC Tuition Financing.
+Students will be subject to the agreement’s provisions with TFC Tuition Financing.

 Amridge University uses payment plans administered by Tuition Finance Corporation (TFC).
 To make payments or to inquire about an existing account, contact TFC at (800) 872-9832 or visit tfcstudentinfo.com.
 Click here for further information about Tuition Finance Corporation.